dhiwinsamrich/GUI-Programming/README.md

 **DAY - 6**

+16. **Maze Game**
+    - Designs a maze game with a graphical user interface, challenging players to navigate through a maze to reach the exit while avoiding obstacles and dead ends.

+17. **PDF Viewer**
+    - Develops a GUI-based PDF viewer application, allowing users to view, navigate, and annotate PDF documents with ease.

+18. **Planet Simulator**
+    - Creates a planet simulator application with a graphical user interface, enabling users to simulate planetary systems, explore celestial bodies, and visualize astronomical phenomena.

+**DAY - 7**

 -- *(More projects to come)*  --
    - Stay tuned for additional GUI programming projects to be added to this repository.
 There's always more to explore and create in the world of GUI development!